-In limited liability companies involving a small number of members in a common business enterprise, the Operating Agreement will need to restrict transfers in order to assure that the parties will continue to do business with the same people, and not strangers.
+In limited liability companies involving a small number of members, the Operating Agreement will need to restrict transfers.
+That restriction assures that the parties will continue to do business with the same people, and not strangers.

 Restrictions on transfers of interests by small passive investors are less common.